Top Redfish Flies

 Fall brings cooler water and full grown shrimp.

 Fall is the peak of shrimp season and the big fish really key into the buffet of shrimp in the Salt Marsh.
 This is when I begin using mostly shrimp patterns.
 I tie my shrimp flies with craft fur, buck tail and Estaz fibers.
 Barring the tail with marker really gives them a shrimpy look.
-By the time the first cold front hits well have been seeing Redfish herding shrimp in the shallows.
-The fall months are the best for sight fishing for big Reds on the flats and in shallow creeks.
+By the time the first cold front hits we’ll have been seeing Redfish herding shrimp on the shallow mud flats.
+The fall months are the best for sight fishing for big Tailing Reds on the flats and in shallow creeks.
 If you ever wanted to spend a day throwing surface flies for big REDFISH this is the time!
 Gurglers and popper flies can be lethal on fall run Reds.
 Top water bites are some of the most exciting eats we see all year.
 Watching a big drum pursue a popper in very shallow water and inhaling it boat side it is a sight to see.

 Winter means less is more